 Our program was designed with your family’s needs in mind.
 From initial diagnosis to treatment and follow-up care, we bring together all of the specialists your child needs in one location.
 This allows your child to receive effective and efficient care without having to travel to different facilities.
 Learn more about our sarcoma clinic.

 Working together, we ensure your child receives the best possible care and your family gets the support it needs:

 - Collaborative care: Our solid tumor board holds weekly meetings where we discuss complex cases and develop treatment plans to meet your child’s changing needs.

 - Sarcoma clinic: With one of few dedicated pediatric sarcoma clinics in the country, Children’s National delivers personalized care using a multi-specialty approach.
 Our goal is to help children get the most out of their treatment while also preventing or managing complications that could affect their growth and development.
 From orthopaedic oncology to physical therapy, we seamlessly deliver all the care your child needs in a single visit.

 - Family support: Our broad support system includes services for your child’s emotional and mental health.
-Learn more about Resources for Families.
+Learn more about our Family Resources.